autohandle/CarNdExtendedKalmanFilterProject/XREADME.md

 The program was restructured to use object inheritance to improved comprehension and reduce the number of if-statement checks.

-`FusionEKF` could have treated both `LaserFilter` and `RadarFilter` as a `KalmanFilter` all pulled from a hash table based on `MeasurementPackage.sensor_type_`, but I didn't think that improved the program enough for the confusion it would have added.
+`FusionEKF` could have treated both `LaserFilter` and `RadarFilter` as a `KalmanFilter`, both pulled from a hash table based on `MeasurementPackage.sensor_type_`, but I didn't think that a hash table improved the program enough for the confusion it would have added.

 #### Video Implementation